-These insights will help you make the right decisions regarding your live chat agents.
-Do you need additional resources due to a high workload?
-Or you need to add other tasks to the agent's work?
+These insights help you make the right decisions when it comes to your live chat agents.
+Do you need additional resources because of high workloads?
+Do agents have lots of spare time and need more tasks to do?

-You can improve live chat experience for your users when you incorporate other supporting features to it.
+You can improve the live chat experience for your users by incorporating other features.
 Consider these activities:

 i).
 Use of live chat on contact points

-When visitors visit your pages, it's important that they're able to access live chat when they need it.
-You can have live chat on all your website pages.
-But if that's impossible, you should have it on your service and sales pages.
+It's important visitors are able to access live chat when they need it.
+You could have live chat on all your web pages.
+But if that's impossible, then try to at least have it on your service and sales pages.

-Track the pages which are often visited by your audience.
-See who is currently browsing through your website or mobile apps, and approach them in the right way.
+Track the pages most often visited by your audience.
+See who is browsing your website or app, and approach them in the right way.

-It also helps if you run a software platform and customers ask about how to carry out some tasks.
+It’s also very helpful if you run a software platform and customers need to see how to carry out certain tasks.

-ROBIN, an eCommerce Customer Service Company for retail brands relied on co-browsing to reduce call/chat handling time by up to 50% and delivering a significant ROI for the company.
+ROBIN, an ecommerce customer service company for retail brands, relied on cobrowsing to reduce call/chat handling time by up to 50% and deliver a significant ROI for the company.

-Co-browsing is exceptionally helpful to industries who have complicated support and service procedures.
-Taking an example of ICICI - ICICI succeeded to decrease average operating time by 50%, by adopting co-browsing technology.
+Cobrowsing is exceptionally helpful for industries with complicated support and service procedures.
+Take for example ICICI - ICICI succeeded in decreasing average operating times by 50% thanks to their adoption of cobrowsing technology.

-All that a customer has to do is to provide 6 digits access code on the phone and the agents are able to access the secured online documentation by using co-browsing feature - helping them to fill the tedious form in few clicks.
+All that customers have to do is provide a 6-digit access code on the phone and agents are able to access secure online documentation with the cobrowsing feature - helping them to fill out a potentially tedious form in just a few clicks.

 iii).
 Use of AI-assisted chatbots to address routine queries

-Over time, you'll notice that your customers ask some questions frequently.
+Over time, you'll notice that your customers frequently ask some of the same questions.
 You can program your AI-assisted chatbots to answer these questions when customers ask them.

-This way, you'll only need your agents when customers ask unique questions.
+That way, you'll only need your agents when customers ask more unique and complex questions.

 In summary, these AI-assisted chatbots can address routine queries by:

-Like most activities you carry out in your business, you need to train your employees to get the best out of them.
-And the same applies to your live chat agents.
+You need to train your employees to get the best out of them.
+Live chat agents are no different.

-Your live chat agents need to be trained on how to use your live chat software.
-Added to that, they need communication skills training to send the right messages to your customers.
+It’s particularly important that your live chat agents are comfortable using your live chat software.
+On top of that, they need communication skills training to make sure they get their messages across properly to your customers.

-What are the common issues that your agents may face while trying to provide live chat services?
+What common issues do your agents face when providing live chat services?